Belts & Hoses Services

 Types of Engine Belts

 Simply put, your engine has belts that are vital to keeping your vehicle running.
 Knowing when to replace your engine’s belts can be a little tricky, which is why it’s important to get them all checked regularly.
 A crack or breakage in any of them can result in further damage to some key components in your vehicle.
 Here’s a breakdown of how each belt in your engine functions.

 This transports power to other components in your vehicle and helps keep major parts running smoothly—such as the alternator, air conditioning compressor, and power steering pump.
 The serpentine belt is also the most common belt in today’s vehicles.

 Drive Belt (V-Belt)

-This is a rubber belt that makes the crankshaft turn the camshaft.
+The timing belt, or timing chain, is a rubber belt that makes the crankshaft turn the camshaft.
 In layman’s terms, this means the timing belt gets your vehicle to move.
-It’s important to have this inspected regularly, because if it breaks, it could result in major engine damage.
+It’s important to have this inspected regularly because if it breaks, it could result in major engine damage.

 Pro Tip: Timing belts are not used in all vehicles.
 The serpentine or drive belts are sometimes used exclusively by a vehicle to provide all the power necessary for its accessories.
 Other vehicles use a combination of serpentine, drive, and timing belts.

 Types of Engine Hoses

 There are many hoses in your vehicle, each with a different function.
 It’s important to know and understand some of the main hoses in your car or truck, and how to tell if there’s an issue.
 Here are some of the most common types of hoses and how each one of them functions: